fynv/ScoreDraft/docs/intro_eng.md

 The kind of sequence used for percussion play is called beat sequence.
 Beat sequences are consisted of tuples in (percussion_index, duration) form.
 Both "percussion_index" and "duration" are integers, where "percussion_index" refers to the index in the "perc_list" defined above, and "duration" is the same as instrument play.

-Often, we want to defines some utility functions to make the writing of beat sequences more intuitive:
+Often, we want to define some utility functions to make the writing of beat sequences more intuitive:

 ```python
 def dong(duration=48):